Stochastic Collapse: How Gradient Noise Attracts SGD Dynamics Towards Simpler Subnetworks: Further Discussion on Invariant Sets of SGD

 In our work, we start by describing subsets of parameter space that are unmodified by SGD, which we term invariant sets.
-Several works have explored geometric properties of the loss landscape through the lens of symmetry and invariance. \cite{baldi1989neural} studied the loss landscape of linear networks and showed that all critical points are either global minima or saddles. \cite{kunin2020neural} demonstrated how the continuous symmetries of the loss function create level sets of the loss and impose geometric constraints on the gradients. \cite{brea2019weight} and \cite{simsek2021geometry} showed how permutation symmetries in the hidden neurons can lead to many potentially isolated minima with saddle points between them. \cite{wei2008dynamics} studied the learning dynamics of gradient flow near singular regions of parameter space, which for a multilayer perceptron, include permutation and sign invariance.
+Several works have explored geometric properties of the loss landscape through the lens of symmetry and invariance. \cite{kunin2020neural} demonstrated how the continuous symmetries of the loss function create level sets of the loss and impose geometric constraints on the gradients. \cite{brea2019weight} and \cite{simsek2021geometry} showed how permutation symmetries in the hidden neurons can lead to many potentially isolated minima with saddle points between them. \cite{wei2008dynamics} studied the learning dynamics of gradient flow near singular regions of parameter space, which for a multilayer perceptron, include permutation and sign invariance.
+A series of works \cite{baldi1989neural, fukumizu2000local, amari2006singularities, dimattina2010modify} have leveraged the hierarchical structures of neural networks along with properties of their activation functions to identify critical points of the loss landscape.